-Clothes to wear on Safari in Tanzania
+Clothes for Safari in Tanzania

 Going on an African safari conjures up amazing images of adventure, glamour and excitement.
 However, some of the practicalities like what to bring and wear on a safari can be less interesting – but very important!